zeeblo/LethalMystery-alpha/README.md

 # Gameplay
 https://youtu.be/6Ui0rqmn6CA

-Note: I removed the Skeld map and Among Us sound effects since those are directly under their IP
+Note: I removed the Skeld map and Among Us sound effects since those are directly under their IP.
+Furthermore this will not be kept updated, once v50 of Lethal Company is released, it is possible the mod will stop working.

 # Start